-The Royal Palace ©
+The Royal Palace of Brussels © Martin Falbisoner

 Belgium's magnificent Royal Palace was built in the 19th century as the official residence of the Belgian Royal family although today is used for official functions and other ceremonial purposes.
 The palace is positioned in front of Brussels Park, itself well worth exploring, and directly opposite the modern Parliament building as if symbolically representing the country's system of government, a constitutional monarchy.
 Tours are only possible in summer and commence after the National Holiday on 21 July.
 Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by the queen in 2002.

-Opening times: July to September
+Opening times: Open Tuesday to Sunday, 22 July to 4 September